ruchika817/data-quest/README.md

 ### 3. The functions that I have defined do not have hard coded names of the files.
 Those are the arguments.
 I am not sure what you mean by that question.

+### 4. To avoid using the user Access_key and Secret_key in the code, one could create a credentials file in your aws folder in your terminal.
+Once that is made, there is default profile created which can be used by Boto3 to interact with the AWS account.

+### 5.To fix the space, I used pandas
+data_current.columns = data_current.columns.str.strip()
+### This removes all white spaces in all columns

-For the BONUS question, I converted the text file to a CSV using pandas ( code is in the python file) so that it could be loaded to Athena.
-But for some reason, it kept giving me file empty.
-The file was definitely a table as seen in notebook.
-But Athena was not reading the data and I was not able to figure out why.
-I think I will keep working on that to figure it out.
+### 6. For the BONUS question, I converted the text file to a CSV using pandas ( code is in the python file) so that it could be loaded to Athena.
+I then created a table in Athena and loaded the csv.
+I have included a screenshot below and the Query ID.

-### The SQL code would simply be
-### SELECT * from Table
-### WHERE value = 2.6

 ### Here is the screenshot of the table that I created in Athena

 ![Screen Shot 2021-03-23 at 10 16 29 PM](https://user-images.githubusercontent.com/13152268/112244277-70dad400-8c25-11eb-98f3-a3e9d56750a5.png)

 The Query ID is c376ab01-c294-450e-ad4e-15cc5f6333e7

-I am included the CSV of the result.
+I am including the CSV of the result in my files above.
 For some reason, it did not read any of the data.
 I am not sure why.
 I know it has something to do with the path.
 I will think about it.

+### The SQL code would simply be
+### SELECT * from Table
+### WHERE value = 2.6